Back to National Guide

 Shower leak repairs involving membrane work require a registered building practitioner.
 In WA, waterproofing falls under general builder registration through Building and Energy (DMIRS).
 Verify registration on the Building and Energy licence search.

-• Compliance certificate on completion
+• Compliance certificate issued on completion

-• Pre-tiling inspection confirmation if membrane is replaced
+• Pre-tiling inspection confirmed if membrane is replaced

 How We Calculate